Grislow/KnowledgeBase/architecture/architecture.md

 * __trade-offs__ - why one architecture, design pattern or technology over another
 * __aesthetic__ - how the GUI looks and how intuitive is it

+Architecture does not concern actual __Construction__ which comprises of:
+* detailed component design
+* coding
+* debugging
+* integration
+* developer testing(unit tests, integration tests)

+Construction is the central part of the Software Development Lifecycle and the only guarenteed activity in a software project.
+In an ideal project construction activities will always be based on the architecture, but the architecture will never impose construction details.

 ## Architectural Entities
 Different elements that an application is comprised of.